Born Rule and Logical Inference in Quantum Mechanics: Introduction

-In this paper, we show that the measure of the plausibility takes the form of the Born rule by extending the argument mentioned above to the Hilbert space and the projectors thereof.
-Interestingly enough, for the commuting projectors, L\"uders rule of the conditional probability \cite{Luders50} is also derived.
-Analogously to the derivation of Cox\rq s theorem, throughout our discussion, we will assume that the plausibility measures follow our standard inference procedures for commuting projectors.
+Analogously to the derivation of Cox\rq s theorem, throughout our derivation of both the rules, we will assume that the plausibility measures follow our standard inference procedures for commuting projectors.
 Our derivation, hence, enables us to see both the rules as the measures of plausibility on which our inference makes sense for the commuting projectors.

 This paper is organized as follows.
 In Section~\ref{formulations}, we review two formulations of the probability theory.
 In Section~\ref{interpretations}, we present three approaches to interpretations of the probability theory.
 One of those, Cox's approach to the logical interpretation on the basis of inference rules, is studied in detail.
 In Section~\ref{extension}, we extend Cox's approach in quantum mechanics.
-By this extension, we derive the L\"uders rule for any pair of commuting projectors, which admits an ordering relation.
-Moreover, we show that the L\"uders rule can be shown as the conditional probability, even for non-commuting projectors.
+In Section~\ref{Lueders}, we characterize the L\"uders rule as the unique conditional probability satisfying the inference rule.
 In Section~\ref{violation}, we give an example that the inference rule employed in Cox's approach is no longer valid for non-commuting projectors.
-Section~\ref{conclusion} is devoted to conclusion and discussions.
+Section~\ref{conclusion} is devoted to our conclusion and discussions.